morganc6/conda_to_docker/README.md

-# conda_to_docker
-how to convert conda environment into docker
+# how to convert conda environment into docker

 The following example details how to convert a conda environment that is set up to run gatk4 with all dependecies into a docker image.